aditijigyasisharma/spring-boot-example/README.md

-# spring-boot-example
+# Spring boot Example

-Example for Spring boot
+This an example of Spring boot application with basic API's for Banking Model.

-This an example of Spring boot application with basic API's
+Following REST API's are present.

 1. To get account details.
 2. To get account statements.